 - Loyalty – We would like the customer to become more than a customer: a loyal partner and even a ‘brand advocate’.

-Your customers will currently be in different parts of the life cycle but may be inactive as there is little in the way of ongoing communications.
+Your customers will currently be in different parts of the life cycle but maybe inactive as there is little in the way of ongoing communications.
 This is where our life cycle model comes in to play.
 Working together we can develop an effective email strategy that re-engages your existing customers and engages new visitors, encouraging them to subscribe.
-As the life cycle of an existing customer ends, as it inevitable does, new customers will be joining the life cycle and start their journey with your company.
+As the life cycle of an existing customer ends, as it inevitably does, new customers will be joining the life cycle and start their journey with your company.